lHeidbreder/neon-rules/documentation/linux-setup.md

 If it does not, you are already done here.

 Now, to download all dependencies, run
-`cd character-sheet && latexmk -pdflua -interaction=nonstopmode character-sheet.tex`
+`cd character-sheet && texliveonfly -c lualatex character-sheet.tex`
 Return to the base directory and run the compile script again and the errors should be gone:
 `cd .. && ./scripts/compileall.sh`